BMPixel/moffee/README.md

 ## Use moffee

-moffee uses frontmatter to configure and repurposes dividers (`---`) for creating and arrange pages.
-This section covers everything about customize the slides.
+moffee is designed with low learning curve. moffee uses frontmatter to configure and repurposes dividers (`---`) for creating and arrange pages.
+This section covers everything about making use of moffee.